 In Sanskrit, the proper spelling of the word swastika is svastika.
 Sanskrit has no ‘w’.
-Literally, the word svastikais a statement of affirmation, “It is!”
+Literally, the word svastika is a statement of affirmation, “It is!”
 “Life is good!”
 “There is value” “There is meaning!”
 Svastika is a term that affirms the positive values of life.
 The word is made of su + as.
-“As” is the root of the copular verb “to be” of which the third person singular is, “asti,” “it is.”
+“As” is the root of the verb “to be” of which the third person singular is, “asti,” “it is.”
 Su is a prefix used in Sanskrit to intensify meaning in a positive way, thus su+asti means literally, “it really is!”
-When combined, the ‘u’ changes into a ‘v’ thus giving the formsvasti.
-The ending ‘ka’ makes this verbal form into a noun.
-This is the linguistic morphology of the word,svastika.
+When combined, the ‘u’ changes into a ‘v’ thus giving the form svasti.
+The ending ka makes this verbal form into a noun.
+This is the linguistic morphology of the word, svastika.

 A Negative Symbol

-Today, the Swastika is primarily known as a symbol of racism, persecution and anti semitism, which, primarily, arises from the ideology of the German Nazi party and World War II.
-I remember performing a wedding between a Hindu girl and a Jewish boy.
-Right at the beginning of the ceremony, when it is traditional to hold a decorative cloth between the boy and girl, the Hindu mother proudly presented a special cloth with a huge red Swastika in the middle that she wanted me to hold between the couple.
+Today, the Swastika is primarily known as a symbol of racism, persecution and anti semitism, which arises from the ideology of the German Nazi party in the 1930s and 40s and World War II.
+I remember performing a wedding between a Hindu girl and a Jewish boy when at the beginning of the ceremony, where it is traditional to hold a decorative cloth between the boy and girl, the Hindu mother proudly presented a special cloth with a huge red Swastika that she wanted me to hold between the couple.
 Half the audience was Jewish!
-Another time, I performed a ground-breaking ceremony for a Hindu family, who was going to build a new home in an exclusive gated community.
-The man had me draw a large red Swastika on the ground where the house would be built.
+On another occasion, I performed a ground-breaking ceremony for a Hindu family, who was going to build a new home in an exclusive gated community.
+The man had me draw a large red Swastika on the ground where the house was to be built.
 Later, as we were walking around the perimeter of the property, someone came walking a dog and saw the red Swastika.
 In terror, this person called the police thinking that a neo-Nazi cult was moving into his neighborhood.
 On many occasions, I have had to explain to confused fire and building inspectors why there are Swastikas in our Hindu temples.
-As a priest, I regularly bless people using the expression, svasti svasti svasti! and even inscribe swastikas on the heads of newly shaved babies for their health and prosperity!
+As a priest, I regularly bless people using the expression, svasti svasti svasti! and even inscribe swastikas on the heads of newly shaved children for their health and prosperity!